mkaszubowski/mkaszubowski.github.io/_posts/2020-08-20-how-to-get-less-feedback.md

 date: 2020-08-20 11:30:00 +0100
 tags: teams
 canonical_url: https://appunite.com/blog/how-to-get-less-feedback
+description: How to prevent people from sharing their feedback?
+What would make people less honest and open?
+excerpt: How to prevent people from sharing their feedback?
+What would make people less honest and open?
+By inversion thinking, avoiding those things is the best way to encourage more feedback in your team or organisation.
 ---

 How to prevent people from sharing their feedback?
 What would make people less